SJSUSpring21/LiveBetter/README.md

 ## Build Project

-1. In backend/.env.dist include your own Google API Key by setting the variable `GOOGLE_API_KEY` to your own key.
+1. In `backend/.env.dist` include your own Google API Key by setting the variable `GOOGLE_API_KEY` to your own key.
-2. Change the file name of `.env.dist` to `.env`
+2. Change the file name of `backend/.env.dist` to `backend/.env`
 3. In the root directory, run the command `docker-compose up --build`
 4. Go to `http://localhost:3000` to see project